ellakoa/postcard-poem/content/posts/forever-young-the-weeping-willow.md

   Hum a tune, that makes you smile
   If the tune is sad to hear
   we will weep away your tears,
   and if our branch should brush your arm
-  With grace we say, dance.
+  We say with us, dance.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-